2024-2025 Academic Catalog

 Rochelle Smith

 The Division of Diversity and Innovative Community Engagement helps SLU forge stronger bonds of common human purpose and shared values across the distinctions of race, class, gender, sexual identity and faith.
-The division’s areas of responsibility include SLU's Cross Cultural Center for Global Citizenship, the Center for Social Action, the Center for Global Citizenship, a Diversity Speaker Series and the annual MLK Tribute.
+The division’s areas of responsibility include SLU's Cross Cultural Center for Global Citizenship, the Center for Social Action, the Center for Global Citizenship, a Diversity Speaker Series and the annual MLK memorial tribute.
 The division also oversees our fulfillment of the Clock Tower Accords, which commit us to actively strengthening diversity, inclusion and equity on our campuses.

 Robert Reddy

 SLU’s Division of Enrollment and Retention Management works to recruit and retain the highest caliber of talented and diverse students.
 Admissions, financial aid and class registration are just a few areas the division oversees.
-It also administers services tailored to support the University’s low income, first-generation, military and international students.
+It also administers services tailored to support the University’s low-income, first-generation, military and international students.

 Fundraising and Alumni Engagement